KxSystems/ml/docs/xval.md

 ## Cross validation

-Cross-validation is a technique used to gain a statistical understanding of how well a machine-learning model generalizes to independent datasets.
+Cross validation is a technique used to gain a statistical understanding of how well a machine-learning model generalizes to independent datasets.
 This is used to limit overfitting and selection bias, especially when dealing with small datasets.

 ---